-Diseases to watch for include; blackleg, black rot, clubroot and cabbage yellows.
+Diseases: Watch for blackleg, black rot, clubroot, and cabbage yellows.

 Diseases tend to build up in the soil, so do not plant collards in the same spot every year.
 Rotate all your cruciferous vegetables and if you have a disease or pest problems, don't leave them standing through the winter.